norbert-walter/LoRa-Boat-Monitor/README.md

 * Automatic data storage for the last 31 days at Ubidots
 * Use of cheap embedded modules
 * No SMD components on the board and easy to build
-* Board can be ordered here:  [https://aisler.net/p/TUFQWBEF](https://aisler.net/p/TUFQWBEF)
+* Board can be ordered here:[https://aisler.net/p/GEIYWWXZ](https://aisler.net/p/GEIYWWXZ)
 * Android app

 ## Create your own code

 You have the option of creating your own code using the online [software development environment Gitpod](https://gitpod.io/#https://github.com/norbert-walter/LoRa-Boat-Monitor).
 Follow this link and a finished development environment similar to PlatformIO will be created that runs in your browser with all code components.
 To compile the software, enter ***bash run*** in the terminal.
 In the workspace you will find the compiled binary code under ***.pio/build/heltec_wifi_lora_32_V2/firmware.bin***.
 With a right click you can download the binary file.
+You need a account for Gitpod.
 ## Device flash process

 With the [Web Flash Tool](https://norbert-walter.github.io/LoRa-Boat-Monitor/flash_tool/esp_flash_tool.html) you can very easily flash the device with the firmware from the web browser.
 You need a Chrome or Edge browser and a USB connection cable.
 If the device is connected to the USB port of the computer, the serial connection can be selected and the flash process can then be started.